 The most popular glasses have a bulbous shape that collects aromas and directs them through a narrow rim.

-Since distillers have been trying to make the perfect whiskey, drinkers have been trying to find the perfect glass for their perfect whisky.
+Since distillers have been trying to make the perfect whiskey, drinkers have been trying to find the perfect glass for their whiskey.

 Even if you’re new to whiskey, you’ve probably seen the same phenomenon in a wine bar or proper craft brewery.